theOneOps/first-project-ML-supervised-learning/README.md

 **visualization_of_data_images** : contains all the important visualization's images that are worth noticed.

-## In the visualising_proprocessing_ipnyb, we called all functions we have defined before in the src's files.
+In the visualising_proprocessing_ipnyb, we called all functions we have defined before in the src's files.
 You can also visualize the project's results on models' errors, the data's visualizartion and so on.

-## Authors and Acknowlegment
+## Authors (from sherbrooke's university)

 - Selly Medewou
 - Aya Errafik